ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : Errors that occurred while the server was validating the challenge, if any, structured as problem documents {{!RFC7807}}.
 The server MUST NOT modify the array except by appending entries onto the end.
-The server can limit the size of this object by limiting the number of times it will retry a challenge.
+The server can limit the size of this object by limiting the number of times it will try to validate a challenge.

 All additional fields are specified by the challenge type.
-If the server sets a challenge's "status" to "invalid", it SHOULD also include the "error" field to help the client diagnose why the challenge failed.
+If the server sets a challenge's "status" to "invalid", it SHOULD also include the "errors" field to help the client diagnose why the challenge failed.

 Different challenges allow the server to obtain proof of different aspects of